stoplightio/docs/articles/prism/validation.md

 ![](../../assets/gifs/validation-todos-prism-done.gif)

-# Running your prism server locally
+# Running your Prism Server Locally

 In the previous section, you learned how to create a simple Prism instance that is hosted with Stoplight.
 It is a powerful, accessible tool that allows your frontend and backend teams to work simultaneously.
 But the hosted prism instance might not work behind your company firewall, or you might want to run Prism locally on your desktop.
-Well you are in luck, prism is easy to install and run.
+Well, you are in luck, Prism is easy to install and run.

 ## Local Contract Server Steps